Fairlay/Bitcoin-Betting/Running-a-Node.md

 ```
 nano config.json
 ```
-//update your private key, user id, password for the pfx file, api-key
+Update your private key, user id, password for the pfx file, api-key

 ## 7. Run the Node
 ```